schoi15-umbc/Womens-E-Commerce-Clothing-Reviews/README.md

 5) Rating: Positive Ordinal Integer variable for the product score granted by the customer from 1 Worst, to 5 Best.

 6) Recommended IND: Binary variable stating where the customer recommends the product where 1 is recommended, 0 is not recommended.
+This will be our target variable.

 7) Positive Feedback Count: Positive Integer documenting the number of other customers who found this review positive.